-Fortunately for everyone out there, you no longer have to be white, rich, and male to invest in real estate.
+Fortunately for everyone out there, you no longer have to be the top 1% to invest in real estate.
 All you need is some capital and some drive.

 How Much Capital Do You Need?